FAQ

 • Impact of COVID-19

-The experience of poverty is intergenerational, and poverty is expensive.
+The experience of poverty is frequently intergenerational, and poverty is expensive.
 When a person’s resources are being stretched to make ends meet, any unexpected expense could mean total financial ruin.

-Meanwhile, gentrification is turning Portland and many other Maine towns into places where only the wealthy can afford to live and work, while the health and economic impacts of COVID-19 continue to increase the need for housing and food assistance in our communities.
+Meanwhile, gentrification is turning Portland and many other Maine towns into places where only the wealthy can afford to live and work, while lasting health and economic impacts from COVID-19 continue to increase the need for housing and food assistance in our communities.
 Despite all this, there is a prevailing idea that everyone can just “pull themselves up by their bootstraps,” a philosophy that places the blame of homelessness and poverty on the individuals experiencing it rather than the larger systems that perpetrate racial, social, and economic injustices.

 How to help